Sign In Register

 Safety Score

-Dixon has an average annual temperature of 48°F (9°C).
+Dixon experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 30°F in January while summers reach 69°F in July.
-Annual precipitation is 16.7 inches.
-Air quality is rated Good with a median AQI of 26.
+The area gets 273 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 16.7 inches (drier than the 38-inch national average).
+Air quality is rated Good with a median AQI of 26 / among the cleanest air in the country.
+The city sits at an elevation of 2,510 feet.

 Temperature